kleo/evilportals/README.md

     cd evilportal-templates/portals/

-Copy the portals you wish to use on the Wifi Pineapple sd card `/sd/portals/`
+Copy the portals you wish to use on the Tetra at `/root/portals/` or on the Nano at `/sd/portals/`

-    scp -r oauth-login root@172.16.42.1:/sd/portals/
+    scp -r oauth-login root@172.16.42.1:/root/portals/

+Alternatively you can use [Filezilla](https://filezilla-project.org/) to copy the portals

+Host: `sftp://172.16.42.1` Username: `root` Password: `lamepassword` Port: `22`

-Data captured will be stored on the sd card at `/sd/evilportal-logs/`
+Data captured will be stored on the Tetra at `/root/evilportal-logs/oauth-login.txt` or on the Nano at `/sd/evilportal-logs/oauth-login.txt`

 ---